Bahrain International Airport: Cargo

 Through the airport's 25000 m2 Cargo Terminal, a wide range of services are offered, including export cargo sales, transhipment, inter-airport trucking, and customs clearance.
 Bahrain is also the regional hub for DHL Aviation.
 With 115 weekly flights and 250 vehicles, DHL operates an integrated air and land network.
 Other cargo and logistics companies operating out of the airport include FedEx, TNT Express, Aramex, and Global Logistical Services (GLS).

 Ground handling

 Bahrain Airport Services (BAS) provides airport services at Bahrain International Airport (BIA).
 Supported by a 3,000-strong staff, BAS is an ISAGO-accredited Ground Service Provider.
 Overseeing the Kingdom's oil, gas, and petroleum assets, Bahrain Jet Fuel Company (BJFCO) is a joint venture between Bahrain Airport Company and the nogaholding.
 BJFCO is currently constructing a fuel farm complex in the northeastern area of the airport as part of a major restructuring of the Kingdom's aviation fueling industry.

 Awal Private Terminal

-The Awal Private Terminal at Bahrain International Airport is a dedicated facility designed to provide exclusive services for VIP passengers, government officials, and private aviation clients.
+The Awal Private Terminal at Bahrain International Airport is a dedicated facility for VIP passengers, government officials, and private aviation clients.
 The terminal offers private check-in, security screening, and immigration procedures.
-The 4000 m2 terminal is operated by Hala Bahrain, a subsidiary owned by Bahrain Airport Company.
+The 4000 m2 terminal is operated by Hala Bahrain, a subsidiary of Bahrain Airport Company.